johannschopplich/kirbyuse/README.md

 # kirbyuse

-A collection of Vue Composition utilities to ease working with the Composition API in Kirby CMS.
+A collection of Vue Composition utilities and other helpers to improve the DX when writing Kirby Panel plugins.
+It is intended for the Composition API, but also works with the Options API.

 ## Features